 Overall the campaign drove a 5% increase in Thorpe Park’s online sales.

-SMS remarketing offers a more immediate method of (re)connecting with visitors who abandon bookings or purchases.
+Cart Abandonment SMS offers a more immediate method of (re)connecting with visitors who abandon bookings or purchases.

-People are happy to use their mobiles to respond to remarketing messaging.
-Indeed, some stats suggest that people would be willing to receive more marketing via SMS.
+People are happy to use their mobiles to respond to cart abandonment messaging.
+Indeed, some stats suggest that many people would be willing to receive more marketing via SMS.

 Though the message goes straight to the user’s mobile screen, it isn’t intrusive.
 People can choose whether or not to respond to messaging without having to expend too much time or effort.

-And, as the results from SMS remarketing demonstrate, it’s an effective tactic.
+And, as the results from SMS marketing demonstrate, it’s an effective tactic.

 Graham Charlton is Editor in Chief at SaleCycle.
 He's been covering ecommerce and digital marketing for more than a decade, having previously written reports and articles for Econsultancy.
 ClickZ, Search Engine Watch and more.